filecoin-project/FIPs/FIPS/fip-implicit-receipts.md

 1. **Receipt Structure Change**: The `MessageReceipt` structure modification requires updates to all code that directly accesses receipt fields; this change will take effect at the next epoch after the activation epoch of this FIP
 2. **Message/Receipt Count Mismatch**: Code assuming `len(parent messages) == len(receipts)` will break and must be updated to use receipts as the canonical list of messages executed and filter out implicit messages as required

+**Storage Impact**

+Based on message sizes and typical network patterns:
+- Cron messages: One or more per tipset (exactly 27 bytes each)
+  - One cron message per tipset is guaranteed
+  - Additional cron messages occur for null rounds
+- Reward messages: One per block (approximately 40 bytes each)
+  - The protocol targets 5 blocks per tipset, though actual average is lower
+- Receipts: One per executed message (42 bytes additional per receipt)
+  - Assuming roughly 100 unique executed messages per tipset
+- Blockstore index overhead:
+  - Each new message and receipt requires CID storage in the blockstore index
+  - This creates additional overhead beyond just the raw message sizes

+For a typical day with 2880 epochs and assuming 5 blocks per tipset and 100 messages:
+- Additional raw data per tipset:
+  - Cron: 27 bytes (minimum)
+  - Rewards: 5 × 40 = 200 bytes
+  - Receipt expansion: 100 × 42 = 4200 bytes
+  - Plus blockstore indexing overhead (unquantified but significant)
+- Adding approximately 12 MiB per day in block data; plus additional data for blockstore accounting

+**Event Storage (Optional)**

+For nodes that opt to save events:
+- Additional event data from cron and reward messages (in the range of 20-100 bytes per event)
+- Additional AMT blocks to store the events
+- Additional blockstore entries for event CIDs
+- Notable sector lifecycle events (e.g., sector-terminated) become properly trackable

+This represents an optional storage increase for nodes that choose to track events, with the benefit of full sector lifecycle visibility.

+**Snapshot Impact**

-**Snapshot** format and contents will not change with this FIP.
-Existing chain snapshots do not contain receipts or events, any existing system that requires receipts from snapshot data already needs to re-execute messages, this will remain the case.
+None of these additions (implicit messages, expanded receipts, or events) are included in snapshots.
+Existing chain snapshots do not contain receipts or events, and any existing system that requires receipts from snapshot data already needs to re-execute messages.
+This will remain the case.

 **Migration strategy**